 Let’s talk short rows

 So many questions… What are short rows?
 Why should I add them to my Flax sweater?
 How are they knit?
 Don’t worry – we’ve got answers!
-The detailed instructions and pictures explaining how to work short rows are below, but if you just want the quick version, you can download the PDF here:
+The detailed instructions and pictures explaining how to work short rows are below, but if you just want the quick version, it’s now part of the Flax pattern.

 What are short rows?

 Short rows are rows that don’t go all the way to the end of the round or row; they stop short.
 Working a series of these short rows creates a wedge of fabric.
 Here, this extra wedge of fabric is located at the back of the sweater, meaning there is a little more fabric in the back yoke.
 The result is that the back neck of the sweater sits higher than the front.
 See below for examples.

 Why should I add short rows to my Flax or Flax Light sweater?

 Of course, short rows are totally optional!
 Working the pattern without short rows is simpler to knit, and it makes the back and front the same – so there’s no wondering if you’ve put your sweater on backwards.
 The benefit of adding short rows is that it gives your sweater a slightly better fit by raising the back of the neck to be a bit higher than the front.
 Here are some examples that show the difference.
 Emily is wearing her Flax sweater without short rows, while Francine is wearing hers with short rows.

 A note on kids’ sweaters: Though we have included instructions for baby sweaters and smaller child sizes (the under six crew), we recommend skipping the short-row shaping to keep the sweater reversible – that way you don’t have to worry about front and back when popping it over small heads.
 Plus, if they stain the front, you can just make it the back.
 Let’s be practical!